shelleyolivia/learn-tutorials/figment-learn/new-pathways/secret/secret-03-balance.md

 # Next

-100 **SCRT** available, hmmm ...
-I guess it's more than enough to do our first transfer.
-In the next step, we're going to buy a pizza!
+100 **SCRT** available, hmmm ... seems it's more than enough to do our first transfer.
+In the next step, we're going to buy a pizza which means making a transfer of tokens!